Pierre de Chevigné: Career

 Chevigné graduated from Saint Cyr and became a career officer.
-He was wounded on several occasions in 1940, managed to rejoin De Gaulle in London and was a colonel in the Free French Forces.
+He was wounded on several occasions in 1940, managed to rejoin Charles de Gaulle in London and was a colonel in the Free French Forces.
 After initial postings in Syria and Lebanon he was sent to Washington in 1942 as military attaché for the Free French.
 Upon his return to London he became chief of staff of the French Forces in Great-Britain.

 After the Liberation he was sent to Madagascar as High-Commissioner.

 A member of the Popular Republican Movement party, briefly served as the Minister of Defence in the Fourth Republic between 14 May and 1 June 1958 under Prime Minister Pierre Pflimlin.
 In 1954, he was wounded slightly by grenade fragments during a tour of the Indo-China fighting front while inspecting French troops that had landed in territory held by Communist Việt Minh rebels.
 Prime Minister Pflimlin served only briefly before the May 1958 crisis in France during the turmoil of the Algerian War of Independence which led to the collapse of the Fourth Republic and its replacement by the Fifth Republic led by Charles de Gaulle who returned to power after a twelve-year absence.

 He traveled to New York City in 1952.